 1.1.13: Cleopatra starts the play by asking Antony to tell her how much he loves her.

-1.1.19: Cleopatra tells Antony to hear the messenger from Rome, teasing that it’s likely a note from his dominating wife Fulvia or his dominating partner, Caesar.
+1.1.19: Cleopatra tells Antony to hear the messenger from Rome, teasing that it’s likely a note from his dominating wife, Fulvia, or his dominating partner, Caesar.
 She plays on his lack of political power, but also his powerlessness under her love.

-1.1.40: Cleopatra asks why Antony married Fulvia, if he didn’t love her, and reveals one of the central problems with Antony’s love for her: if he can’t be faithful to a wife (any wife, for that matter) then why should she believe he’ll love her faithfully?
+1.1.40: Cleopatra asks why Antony married Fulvia, if he didn’t love her, and reveals one of the central problems with Antony’s love for her: if he can’t be faithful to his wife (any wife, for that matter) then why should she believe he’ll love her faithfully?

-1.3.20: Cleopatra flips out at Antony when he suggests he should probably go home to his actual wife, and the country he left that’s falling apart.
+1.3.20: Cleopatra flips out at Antony when he suggests he should probably go home to his actual wife and the country he left that’s falling apart.
 She cries that he’s betraying her.
 She wails some more, but finally reacts seriously when she hears that Fulvia has died.
-On seeing that Antony is totally unfazed by the whole dead wife situation, she’s in tears again, accusing Antony of being without feeling.
+On seeing that Antony is totally unfazed by the whole dead-wife situation, she’s in tears again, accusing Antony of being without feeling.
 She suggests that he should shed tears for Fulvia and pretend they’re for Cleopatra, because apparently he’s that much of a scoundrel.

 1.3.87: Cleopatra goes on and on until she runs out of words.

 1.3.93: After all her wailing, she puts on a "well, do whatever you want" attitude and tells him to go in spite of her deep sadness.
 She wishes him luck.

 1.5.10: Cleopatra idly questions her eunuch about whether he is attracted to women.